 Pol.
 Lt.
-Gen. Kritthaphon Yisakorn, Commander of Provincial Police Region and the Office of the Narcotics Control Board (ONCB) jointly announced the arrest of 2 major drug cases in which 5 suspects, 4 cars, and 3,280,000 methamphetamine pills seized.
+Gen. Kritthaphon Yisakorn, Commander of the Provincial Police Region and the Office of the Narcotics Control Board (ONCB) jointly announced the arrest of 2 major drug cases in which 5 suspects, 4 cars, and 3,280,000 methamphetamine pills were seized.

-In the first case, officers received a tip off that a drug network would smuggle drugs from Chiang Rai Province into the interior of the country believing they could use the flood situation to their advantage.
+In the first case, officers received a tip-off that a drug network would smuggle drugs from Chiang Rai Province into the interior of the country, believing they could use the flood situation to their advantage.

 Pol.
 Lt.
 Gen. Kritthaphon said two vehicles were found following each other out of Mueang Chiang Rai District.
 At approximately 2:30 PM, a Ford Everest with Phitsanulok license plates was stopped at a highway checkpoint.